Orange County Water Association, Inc.

 Sec 1.
 General Powers.
 The affairs of the corporation shall be managed by its Board of Directors.

 Sec.
 2. Number and Qualifications.
 The Board of Directors shall consist of seven (7) members.
-All Directors shall be residents of or have their primary place of business in Orange County, California and shall be members of the corporation.
+All Directors shall be residents of, have their primary place of business in, or have substantial business with water or sewer agencies in Orange County, California, and shall be members of the corporation.

 Sec.
 3. Election and Tenure of Office of Directors.
-The Directors shall be elected by ballot at the annual meeting of the members, to serve for one year and until their successors are elected and have qualified.
+The Directors shall be elected at the Annual Meeting of the members, to serve for one year and until their successors are elected and have qualified.
 No Director shall serve more than seven (7) consecutive terms.
+There is no prohibition against directors returning to service after a break in service.

 Sec.
 4. Regular Meetings.
-A regular meeting of the Board of Directors shall be held at the same place and immediately after the regular meeting of the members at which they were installed and qualified The President of the Board may provide for a different time and place for regular meetings with the consensus of the Board of Directors.
+A regular meeting of the Board of Directors shall be held at the same place and immediately before the regular meeting of the members.
+The President of the Board may provide for a different time and place for regular meetings with the consensus of the Board of Directors.
 No notice of the annual or the regular meeting established by consensus of the Board of Directors need be given.

 Sec.
 5. Special Meetings.
 Special meetings of the Board of Directors may be called at any time by the President or any two members of the Board.
 The time and place of such special meeting shall be set by the person or persons, calling said meeting.

 Sec.
 6. Notice.
-Notice of any special meeting be given in a manner that it is received at least two (2) days prior to the meeting and shall be given by any reasonable means, including facsimile transmission, mail, or telephone.
+Notice of any special meeting be given in a manner that it is received by all of the members of the Board of Directors at least two (2) days before the meeting and shall be given by any reasonable means, including facsimile transmission, mail, electronic mail, or telephone.
 Attendance at any special meeting shall be deemed a waiver of notice.

 Sec 7.
 Quorum.
 A majority of the Board of Directors shall constitute a quorum.

 Sec 8.
 Manner of Acting.
-The act of a majority of the Directors at a meeting where a quorum is present shall be the act of the Board of Directors, unless the act of a greater number is required by law
+The act of a majority of the Directors at a meeting where a quorum is present shall be an act of the Board of Directors, unless the act of a greater number is required by law.

 Sec.
 9. Vacancies.
 Any vacancy occurring in the Board of Directors shall be filled by the remaining Board of Directors.
 Any Director elected to fill a vacancy shall be elected to fill the unexpired term of his predecessor in office.